reasv/realbot/README.md

 ### Generation parameters
 Parameters used for inference such as temperature, rep penalty, mirostat, etc. can be set in `generation_params_override.json`.
-These will override the default configuration which you can see in `src/api_inference.py` Potentially this gives you full control over how the `text-generation-webui` API is called.
+These will override the default configuration which you can see in `src/api_inference.py`

+Potentially this can give you you full control over how `text-generation-webui`'s API is used.